Naviden/Code_Climb/README.md

 - **Answers:** Alongside each question, you'll find an `answer` section that not only provides the solution but also explains the rationale behind it.
 - **Learning Materials:** If a question proves challenging, a `learn more` note will direct you to specific materials within the repository, such as tutorials, guides, and documentation, to deepen your understanding of the concept.

-## Table of Contents

-- Basics
-- Data Structures
-- Functions
-- Classes and Objects
-- Exception Handling
-- File I/O
-- Libraries and Frameworks
-- Data Science
-- Web Development
-- Testing
-- Best Practices

 ## Work in Progress

 This project is continuously evolving, with new questions, answers, and learning materials being added regularly.
-Here are some of the areas we're currently working on:

-- **Data Science Modules:** Expanding our coverage on Pandas, NumPy, and data visualization libraries.
-- **Web Development Frameworks:** Adding more questions and learning materials on Django and Flask.
-- **Asynchronous Programming:** Developing content to cover asyncio and other asynchronous programming paradigms in Python.

 Your contributions and feedback are highly valued as we work together to make Python Code Climb a rich and supportive learning resource.